GeekSky98/GeekSky98/README.md

 <div align="center">

 # ⚜️Thank you for your visit⚜️
-print("I am a MLOps Engineer working in Korea")
+print("I am a Data Engineer working in Korea")
 print("I think computers have infinite possibilities💻")
 print("So, I will study all the possibilities of computers👨‍💻")